-People interested in HVAC quickly discover why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+There are several reasons why these careers are continuing to grow.
+One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Many technicians are skilled with both residential and commercial equipment.
-And, most importantly, you’ll receive a comprehensive education about:
+And, most important, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
+There is a high demand for qualified HVAC technicians because of an industry shortage of labor.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
 There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?

-One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and periodic recertification.
+A stubborn falsehood about HVAC is that it’s a blue-collar career.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

 - Gain the experience you need to start your own successful business.

-You can't fully escape stress when on the job.
+Any job can be stressful.
 HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a consistent schedule help HVAC professionals reduce some of the most common sources of work-related stress.
+The proper experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a consistent schedule help both installers and technicians reduce some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Getting to specialized types of equipment can be exhausting.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Lifting heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Accessing and servicing large equipment can be tiring.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, , which means apprentices and master technicians alike can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

 As climate control technology continues to evolve, reliable expertise will become even more important.
-New forms of heating and cooling systems need less energy or obtain it from renewable sources like solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+The newest models of heating and cooling systems need less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED along with technical training.
-Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
+Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
-An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to maximize your capabilities.
+You can become certified by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation expands your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
+While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
 While a little math is needed, the bulk of an HVAC professionals’ skill set utilizes critical thinking, in order to properly identify problems and ensure quality installation.

-According to Midwest Technical Institute, enrolling in a technical or trade school generally costs approximately $15,000.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
 A community college is usually around $5,000 every year.
 In comparison, the standard student debt for a bachelor’s degree is $25,921.

-Your work schedule may vary based on the project and job site.
-If you primarily offer repair services, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+Your work schedule may vary on the work site as well as your specific skill set.
+If you work in repairs, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you may have more of a set schedule during normal business hours.

-As we mentioned before, every now and then the job will have to be done in extreme weather as well as in dirty or cramped spaces.
-For roles assisting customers, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
+For jobs that work with customers or clients, strong customer service skills are always useful.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Since the HVAC industry is growing quickly, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Higher earners usually make around $56,600 and $68,000.
+Having said that, total compensation can depend on where you live and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary